Q: Why should I read this FAQ?

-About 20% of people who read this FAQ dive in.
+- 20% of people who read this FAQ make the correct decision and join us.

 Being unconventional for the sake of being unconventional is no better than blindly following the crowd.